Acex215/usd-exchange/CONTRIBUTING.md

 ## Testing

 To run all the unittest suites, use `repo.bat test` or `repo.sh test`, depending on your local platform.
-We currently have 2 suites, `main` and `cpp`.
-Both suites run by default.
+We currently have 3 suites, `main`, `cpp`, and `whl`.
+Only the `main` suite runs by default, but a special `--suite all` argument will run them all.
 Any failure in any suite will fail the test process.

 > Note: `repo test` uses the same `$usd_flavor`, `$usd_ver`, and `$python_ver` tokens as `repo build`.
 If you are building for a non-default flavor it is critical to supply the same token values to `repo test`.
 For example, `repo --set-token usd_ver:24.05 --set-token python_ver:3.11 test -s main`